slackhq/compose-lints/.github/CONTRIBUTING.md

 Kotlin should be used for more idiomatic use with lint APIs.

-## Setup

-Be sure your devel environment has `ANDROID_HOME` defined or you'll have trouble running tests that require the Android SDK.
-If you've added it and still seeing the error about not having it defined while running tests, try closing and re-opening Android Studio.

 ## Lint Documentation

 [The Android Lint API Guide](https://googlesamples.github.io/android-custom-lint-rules/book.html) provides an excellent overview of lint's purpose, how it works, and how to author custom checks.